Microbiology Graduate Program

 Training in the Ethical Conduct of Research

 All students will participate in a course on the ethical conduct of research.
-This will typically take place during the first and third years.

 Students will proceed to PhD candidacy after successful completion of a qualifying exam, typically during the second year.
 Students will submit a written research proposal in the style of a grant or fellowship application based on their planned thesis project.
 Students will then present and discuss the research proposal with a small committee of faculty.

 In the first year, students will be advised by members of the graduate committee.
 Once students join a thesis lab, the research mentor will be the primary advisor.
 Early in the second year, students will form a thesis committee and meet at least annually.
 The committee will consist of faculty with expertise in the student's area of research and collectively provide the breadth expected by the program.
 The thesis committee will primarily provide advice on research.
-In addition, in the student's early years the thesis committee will also provide advice on coursework to ensure that students have the appropriate breadth and depth for their educational program.
+In addition, in students' early years the thesis committee will also provide advice on coursework to ensure that students have the appropriate breadth and depth for their educational program.
 In later years, the graduate and thesis committees will also provide students with advice on career options.